 Everyone places a single card in their collection area then passes the rest of their cards to the person on their left.

 Playing and passing keep this game moving quickly.
-The scoring system sounds a bit complicated at first, but it really isn’t.
+The scoring system is surprisingly easy to track.

 Monopoly Deal Card Game